microbiomedata/issues/decisions/0017-metaP-mongodata.md

 ## Considered Options

-* {Rework Aggregation Scripts}
+* **Rework Aggregation Scripts**

-- Rewrite the aggregation scripts to access the Metaproteomics processed data (not just the mongo records about those data).
+Rewrite the aggregation scripts to access the Metaproteomics processed data (not just the mongo records about those data).

-* {Bypass Aggregation Scripts}
+* **Bypass Aggregation Scripts**

-- Modify the Metaproteomics workflow to directly write the FunctionalAnnotationAggMember records (originally written by aggregation script).
+Modify the Metaproteomics workflow to directly write the FunctionalAnnotationAggMember records (originally written by aggregation script).

 ## Decision Outcome

-Chosen option: "{Rework Aggregation Scripts}", to maintain modularity of the aggregation process.
+Chosen option: "**Rework Aggregation Scripts**", to maintain modularity of the aggregation process.

 We will also rewrite the aggregation script to use the API rather than directly access mongoDB.